amazon-connect/amazon-connect-streams/Documentation.md

 ## Connection API
 The Connection API provides action methods (no event subscriptions) which can be called to manipulate the state of a particular connection within a contact.
 Like contacts, connections come and go.
-It is good practice not to persist these object or keep them as internal state.
+It is good practice not to persist these objects or keep them as internal state.
 If you need to, store the `contactId` and `connectionId` of the connection and make sure that the contact and connection still exist by fetching them in order from the `Agent` API object before calling methods on them.